-It's that simple!
-Valid purchases will show up as pending in your account in about 3 hours, and the transaction will be complete within 3 days!
+It’s that simple!
+Valid purchases will show up as pending in your account in about 3 hours, and the transaction will be completed within three days!

 It is important to note that your Swagbucks total is based solely on the amount of your food before taxes and tips.
 So, you can’t tip your waitress extra and get it back in SB.
 Feel free to tip your waitress graciously, though!